 This paper has presented a brief history of the RINEX format and explained recent RINEX format versions using examples relevant to the surveying profession.
 This included outlining the short and long RINEX file naming conventions and the editing of RINEX observation files to ensure correctness of the header information.
+It has then given an update on the growing GDA2020 state adjustment and encouraged the profession to contribute to further improvement of the NSW survey control network and the information provided in SCIMS by submitting suitable industry-observed AUSPOS datasets and related metadata to DCS Spatial Services.
 It is hoped that this contribution has helped the surveying profession to better understand the RINEX format, the philosophy behind it, and its benefits to users.
+In the words of the legendary Australian band AC/DC: "For those about to R.O.C.K. (i.e. RINEX Observation Contributor Kindness), we salute you!"
+(Janssen, 2019).